MultiAgentLearning/playground/docs/environment.md

 It has the following format:

 * Board: The 11x11 board is a numpy array where each value corresponds to one of the representations below.
+The first element in this 2D array corresponds to the configuration of topmost row of the board and so on.
     * Passage = 0
-    * Rigid Wall = 1
+    * Wooden Wall = 1
-    * Wooden Wall = 2
+    * Rigid Wall = 2
     * Bomb = 3
     * Flames = 4
     * Fog = 5: This is only applicable in the partially observed (2v2 Team Radio) setting.